YeudaWitman/Playlists---Jquery-AJAX/Readme.md

+###ToDo:
-*massage when trying to delete the last row of adding somgs in modal *
+*massage when trying to delete the last row of adding songs in modal *